matter-labs/zksync-lite-docs/docs/dev/payments/basic/README.md

 ### Withdrawing funds

-Currently, there are three ways to withdraw funds from zkSync to an Ethereum account.
+Currently, there are three ways to withdraw funds from zkSync to an Ethereum account:

-First one is `Withdraw` transaction.
+**1. `Withdraw` Transaction**

-It is an L2 transaction that can be used to request a withdrawal from your account to any Ethereum address.
-Same way as transfers, it has to be signed by the correct zkSync private key.
+This is an L2 transaction that allows users to request a withdrawal from their account to any Ethereum address.
+Similar to transfers, it must be signed by the corresponding zkSync private key.

-This method is preferred for situations when you own your account and have a private key for it.
+This method is recommended for situations where the user owns the account and has the private key for it.

-Second one is `ForcedExit` transaction.
+**2. `ForcedExit` Transaction**

-It is an L2 transaction that can be used to request a withdrawal from any unowned account (one that does not have a signing key set).
-Neither Ethereum address nor amount can be chosen in this transaction: the only option is to request a withdrawal of **all** available funds of a certain token from the target L2 address to the target L1 address.
+This is an L2 transaction that enables users to request a withdrawal from an unowned account, i.e., an account without a signing key set.
+In this transaction, the Ethereum address and amount cannot be chosen.
+The only option is to request a withdrawal of **all** available funds of a specific token from the target L2 address to the target L1 address.

-Also, the transaction initiator should cover the fee, which is exactly the same as for `Withdraw` operation.
+The transaction initiator is responsible for covering the fee, which is the same as for the `Withdraw` operation.

-This method is preferred if funds should be withdrawn from an account that cannot set the signing key (i.e. smart contract account), and there exists an L2 account which can send this type of transaction.
+This method is preferred when funds need to be withdrawn from an account that cannot set the signing key (e.g., a smart contract account), and there exists an L2 account that can send this type of transaction.

-Third one is `FullExit` priority operation.
+**3. `FullExit` Priority Operation**

-This kind of operation is called a "priority operation" since it's initiated from L1 and the smart contract provides [guarantees](/userdocs/security/#security-overview) that either this request will be processed within a reasonable time interval, or network will be considered compromised / dead, and the contract will enter an exodus mode.
+This type of operation is referred to as a "priority operation" because it is initiated from L1 and the smart contract provides [guarantees](/userdocs/security/#security-overview) that the request will be processed within a reasonable time interval, or the network will be considered compromised/dead, and the contract will enter an exodus mode.

-This method is preferred if the user will ever experience censorship from the network operator.
+This method is recommended if the user may experience censorship from the network operator.

+**Note:** It is important to choose the appropriate method based on the user's ownership of the account, the availability of signing keys, and the potential need for priority processing or censorship resistance.